 | Barleywine | Strong, sweet, complex | Sipping, aging, after-dinner |

-For the comprehensive style breakdown, see the Beer Styles guide.
+For the comprehensive style breakdown, see the Beer Styles guide .

 ABV (Alcohol by Volume)

-The number you should always check.
+Check this number first.
 ABV tells you:

 - How strong the beer is (and therefore how many you can comfortably drink)